TomaszLakota/clearcode/README.md

 # Solution

-- Before looking for solution, we first check, if passed `board` meets the requirements: we check, if board is an array, if array dimentions are OK and if all elements are integers in range of [1,1000]
+- Before looking for solution, we first check, if passed `board` meets the requirements: board is an array, array dimentions are OK and all elements are integers in range of [1,1000]
 - A copy of the board is created: `tmpBoard`, so that we can avoid applying changes to original array in case one integer is used in both vertical and horizontal match
 - When we enter the `while` loop, `arrayChanged` is set to false, so that if no changes are made during iteration, program will exit the loop
 - Next we search columns for the same integers adjacent vertically: